ssyjc21/FURP-2026-CJR-Deltamanipulator/docs/00_weekly.md

 <!-- =================  YOUR ENTRIES BELOW  ================= -->

-Create Week0 Project Setup Week 0 — 2026-6-12
+Create Week0 Project Setup
+### Week 0 — 2026-6-12
-Attended this week's meeting: Yes
+**Attended this week's meeting:** Yes

-Progress this week
+**Progress this week**
-1.Joined the FURP kickoff meeting and discussed the project objectives, expected outcomes, and development tools.
+-Joined the FURP kickoff meeting and discussed the project objectives, expected outcomes, and development tools.
-2.Attended the 3-DoF project meeting andreviewed the project topic: "3-DoF Aerial Manipulator for Physical Interaction".
+-Attended the 3-DoF project meeting andreviewed the project topic: "3-DoF Aerial Manipulator for Physical Interaction".
-3.Set up the project github repository based on the FURP template, Familiarized myself with the github interface that will be used throughout the project.
+-Set up the project github repository based on the FURP template, Familiarized myself with the github interface that will be used throughout the project.
-4.Organized project resources and collected the initial documentation provided by the supervisor.
+-Organized project resources and collected the initial documentation provided by the supervisor.

-Challenges & blockers
+**Challenges & blockers**
-1.Limited background knowledge in aerial manipulation systems and UAV-manipulator coupled dynamics.
+-Limited background knowledge in aerial manipulation systems and UAV-manipulator coupled dynamics.
-2.still developing revelent skills of matlab control system programming/simulink software
+-still developing revelent skills of matlab control system programming/simulink software

 Next steps
 1.decide the rough dimension of solidworks model we're going to make with groupmates., model the cad file